History of state education in Queensland: 20th century

 Consequently, in the late 1960s and 1970s, technical education divided into two streams.
 Tertiary-level institutes of technology were established at Brisbane in 1965, and Toowoomba and Rockhampton in 1967.
 These were granted autonomy in 1971.
 Furthermore, to help fulfil the demand for technical or certificate-level studies, a perimeter of specialist technical colleges was established around Brisbane in the early 1970s, each specialising in one or more of the sub-tertiary functions of the Brisbane Central Technical College, which was phased out.
 These colleges were situated at Yeronga, Eagle Farm, South Brisbane, Ithaca, Kangaroo Point, Coorparoo and Seven Hills.
 At the same time many of the country colleges, e.g. Mount Isa, Cairns and Bundaberg, were moved into new accommodation, separate from the high schools.

-The recommendations of the Martin Report and the Education Act of 1964 also led to a reorganisation of post-secondary agricultural education.
+The recommendations of the Martin Report and the Education Act 1964 also led to a reorganisation of post-secondary agricultural education.
 The Department of Education recognised that the elevation of the Queensland Agricultural College at Lawes to tertiary status would leave Queensland without institutions for agricultural education at sub-tertiary or technician level.
-The Rural Training Schools Act of 1965 filled this gap by providing for post-secondary schools serving particular industries.
+The Rural Training Schools Act 1965 filled this gap by providing for post-secondary schools serving particular industries.
 The first of these rural training schools was opened at Longreach in 1967 to serve the wool industry.
 Schools were later opened at Emerald in 1971 to serve the beef industry, Claredale in the Burdekin region in 1976 to serve the tropical and sub-tropical coast, and Dalby in 1979 to serve the grain industry.

 A further period of rationalisation of post-secondary education began in 1974, with the release of the draft report of the Australian Commission on Technical and Further Education.
 This report recognised that because of rapid school change and the creation of new industries, society's needs and expectations for technical education had changed in the previous decade.
 It recommended that community resources for adult and technical education be rationalised and expanded to meet these new needs and expectations.
 In consequence, further funds were made available to technical and further education in 1975–76, and in January 1977 the integration of the two areas was completed and TAFE formally came into existence.

 New TAFE colleges were opened and existing facilities improved.
 Courses offered were greatly expanded, particularly in the area of pre-vocational courses and courses designed to foster greater community involvement in technical education.
 In fact, the basis of the TAFE conception has been the identification of local colleges with the needs of the local community.